Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 And Wealthy Affiliate’s goal is to provide you with the education and support to make that a reality — or at least get you started.

-Most of their training is based around their Online Entrepreneur Certification (OEC) program — an all-in-one series of 5 courses (50 total lessons) covering the basics of how to make money as an affiliate marketer.
+Most of their training is based around their Online Entrepreneur Certification (OEC) program — an all-in-one series of 5 training courses (50 total lessons) covering the basics of how to make money as an affiliate marketer.

-That includes choosing your first niche, free traffic methods, monetizing your site, understanding social media, and content creation.
+That includes choosing your first website niche, free traffic methods, monetizing your site, understanding social media, and content creation.

 After researching their 100+ core lessons (if you include Affiliate Bootcamp), there was little to no training on the following essentials for online marketers: